cmb-chula/fetoPAD/README.md

 9. SNV
 10. SNV/PSV
 11. TSN
-12 TSN/ET
+12. TSN/ET

-***ET and PSN require both GA and FHR as inputs
+***ET and PSV require both GA and FHR as inputs

 The manuscript describing the data and model is being prepared.
 Please check back later for more details of this work.